Bakersfield to add ‘In God We Trust’ to police vehicles

 The council of the southern San Joaquin Valley city approved the decals Wednesday on a 4-2 vote.

-The Bakersfield Californian reports the decision followed a two-hour debate in which 19 speakers opposed the decals and 11 spoke in favor of them.
-The idea had received support from U.S. Rep. Kevin McCarthy earlier in the week.
+The Bakersfield Californian reported the decision followed a two-hour debate in which 19 speakers opposed the decals and 11 spoke in favor of them.

+ACLU attorney Jordan Wells told the council that placing "In God We Trust" on police cars is bad public policy.

+"Unlike God, police officers are fallible," he said.
+"Their conduct should be scrutinized by the public, and when they overstep their authority, we must insist on accountability."

 The decals are to be privately funded, although details have yet to be worked out.

-Leaders of the neighboring Kern County city of Delano approved placing the motto on its police cars in April, and the city of Shafter will take up the idea later this month.
+Leaders of the neighboring Kern County city of Delano approved placing the motto on its police cars in April.
+The city of Shafter will take up the idea later this month.

+In a similar issue, the Laguna Beach City Council voted earlier this year to retain a new red, white and blue American flag motif that runs through the word "police" on its black-and-whites after some complaints.
+The panel had approved a design more muted than the graphic that was actually produced.